henrik/old-henrik.nyh.se/_posts/2012-07-13_18-15-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 After starting Guard, hit `p⏎` to pause the automatic "file modification listening".

-Rather than trigger when it detects modified files, Guard will now only trigger *if you tell it* a file has been modified.
+Rather than trigger when it detects modified files, Guard will now only trigger *if you tell it a file has been modified*.
 Add a mapping like:

 {% highlight vim %}
 :map ,x :call VimuxRunCommand("change ".expand("%"))<CR>